pra-060606/Aries-Workshops/README.md

 using UnityEngine;
 using TMPro;
 using UnityEngine.SceneManagement;
-public class CoinCollection : MonoBehaviour
+public class touchDetection : MonoBehaviour
 {
     int NumOfCoins;
     int i = 1;